2021 Call for Presentations is now closed!

 - July 17, 2020: Call for Presentations opens for Secure360 2021!

 - November 30, 2020: Call for Presentations closes

 - December 1: Call for Presentations EXTENDED

 - December 18: Call for Presentations extension Closed

 - January 2021: Speakers are notified of their status

 Secure360 Twin Cities speakers receive:

 - Full complimentary registration to the Secure360 event.
-Includes admission to all keynote and breakout sessions, tradeshow and conference-provided meals.
+Includes admission to all keynote and breakout sessions and the tradeshow.